scriptkitties/p6-Config/README.md

 `Bool`, `True` when writing was successful, `False` if not.
 Throwing `Exception`s to indicate the kind of failure is recommended.

+## Contributing

+If you want to contribute to `Config`, you can do so by mailing your patches to `~tyil/raku-devel@lists.sr.ht`.
+Any questions or other forms of feedback are welcome too!

 ## License

 This program is free software: you can redistribute it and/or modify it under